Month: July 2018

 Remote IP Phone Security with SBCs

-[su_row] [su_column size=”1/2″] A remote phone deployment is completely different than SIP trunking.
+A remote phone deployment is completely different than SIP trunking.
 Remote phones are dynamic in location, and require significantly more calling features.
-Remote phones cannot be considered as peers, since phones register for services and change IP addresses often across multiple devices and locations. [/su_column] [su_column size=”1/2″] [/su_column] [/su_row] Remote phones require
+Remote phones cannot be considered as peers, since phones register for services and change IP addresses often across multiple devices and locations.
+Remote phones require automatic provisioning with file servers and possibly require

 Read More »